More about Christy

 Education & Training

-• Simplicity Parenting Coach Trainingwith Kim John Payne — in progress
+Simplicity Parenting Coach Training with Kim John Payne

-My specialties include parenting and family systems, trauma healing, communication and conflict resolution, and nature-based therapeutic practices.
+My specialties include parent coaching and family systems work, trauma healing, communication and conflict resolution, and nature-based therapeutic practices.
 Whether I’m supporting individuals, couples, or families, my goal is to help people move through challenges with more clarity, connection, and self-trust.

 When I'm not working, I’m often plunging into cold rivers, dancing, gardening, knitting, learning Spanish, or playing with my two beloved cats, Miel and Gus.

-I believe that we are all born powerful, creative, and intuitive beings.
-Over time, many of us lose touch with this inner wisdom, having been taught—sometimes subtly, sometimes overtly—that answers, authority, and healing live outside of us.
+My work begins from the understanding that we are born powerful, creative, and intuitive beings.
+Over time, many of us lose touch with this inner wisdom, having been taught - sometimes subtly, sometimes overtly - that answers, authority, and healing live outside of us.
 My work is about helping you return to yourself.
+For parents, this often means reconnecting with the authority and wisdom already within you, so you can create a home environment that feels steady, connected, and supportive even in an unpredictable world.

 In our work together, we’ll bring awareness to the signals that are often overlooked.
 These may show up through body symptoms, dreams, relationship dynamics, behavior patterns, or whatever is arising in the moment.
-I don’t follow a formula or textbook—I follow your process.
+I don’t follow a formula or textbook.
+I follow your process.
 My role is to support you in tuning into your body, your emotions, and your inner guidance.
-I work slowly and intuitively, holding space with compassion and curiosity as you move toward greater authenticity, connection, and vitality.
+I work slowly and intuitively, holding space with compassion and curiosity, while also offering grounded guidance and developmental insight to help you move forward in ways that feel sustainable and true to you.